Yarra Glen (Canberra)

-Yarra Glen is a major grade separated arterial road in Canberra.
-It is 3 km in length connects South Canberra to the Woden Valley district.
+Yarra Glen is a major grade separated arterial road in Canberra, Australia.
+It is 3 km in length and connects South Canberra to the Woden Valley district.
 It links at its northern end to Adelaide Avenue, and at its southern end to Melrose Drive and Yamba Drive via a large roundabout.
 It was designed to have no traffic lights nor cross roads on it.

 Route description

 Yarra Glen continues from the western end of Adelaide Avenue, at Novar Street interchange.
 As the road begins to curve towards the south ramps are provided to Cotter Road, the road continues in a gradual curve before straightening when heading roughly north–south.
 Another interchange is provided halfway along this section to Carruthers Street, and the roadway terminates at a large roundabout at the northern end of Woden Town Centre, which interfaces with the northern ends of Melrose Drive and Yamba Drive.